Hi, I’m Martin.

 Coding is a lot of fun!
-Not only that, it’s very rewarding to solve problems and create things yourself.
+Not only that, it’s very rewarding to solve issues and create things yourself.

 I come to work every morning and I look forward to the coding part of my day!

-There are a lot of challenges to overcome when you start coding - problem-solving takes up the majority of your time—but you do learn how to overcome these problems, and when you do you begin to enjoy yourself and feel rewarded for your efforts.
+There are a lot of challenges to overcome when you start.
+Problem-solving takes up the majority of your time—but you do learn how to overcome these, and when you do, you begin to enjoy yourself and feel rewarded for your efforts.

-Coding allows you to be creative, building beautiful websites online.
+Coding allows you to be creative and build beautiful websites.
 You begin to notice the shift between being a consumer and becoming a producer.
-Before you start coding you’re a consumer and after you’re a producer.
+Before you start learning how to code, you’re a consumer; afterwards, you’re a producer.